europeana/media-player/README.md

 Run a development environment
 * `npm run dev`

+This will start a [webpack-dev-server](https://github.com/webpack/webpack-dev-server#usage) serving dev/index.html on port 8080, alternatively specify a custom port:
+* `npm run dev -- --port [CUSTOM_PORT]`

-Insert the IIIF manifest of the item you want to view and click on "Load in player".
+Insert a IIIF manifest url of the item you want to view and click on "Load in player".
 Find some manifest examples [below](#examples)

 ### Linting